 - Assessment methods concerning welfare technologies, telemedicine solutions and regarding the use of apps

-- Understanding the variation and potential of using technology in healthcare
+- Extended knowledge about using technology in healthcare, understanding the variation and potential of using technology in healthcare

-- Psychological knowledgeable concerning the interference of and when using technology in healthcare
+- Capabilities considering ethic aspects when using technology, psychological knowledgeable concerning the interference of and when using technology in healthcare

-- Critical thinking and capable of assessing various type of technologies; e.g. welfare technologies, telemedicine solutions and regarding the use of apps
+- Critical thinking inclusive assessment skills concerning various type of technologies, e.g. welfare technologies, telemedicine solutions and regarding the use of apps.

-- Lessons by the student themselves (- the class will be divided in groups preparing topics/subjects in order to teach elected topics/subjects for the rest of the class)
+- Lessons by the student themselves (the class will be divided in groups preparing topics/subjects to teach elected topics/subjects for the rest of the class)

 - Group work

-- Project work in groups in order to present a problem, including field research
+- Project work in groups to present a problem, including field research

 - Group work or individual work related to a written assignment